GA4 Not Collecting Data? A 10-Minute Troubleshooting Guide

 view-source:yoursite.co.uk) for both the<script>and<noscript>GTM snippets.
 Missing either one can break tag delivery.

-Step 2: Consent Mode v2 — The Silent Killer
+Step 2: Consent Mode v2 — The Silent Gatekeeper

-If you have implemented Google Consent Mode v2 (which every UK site should have — the ICO expects it), your GA4 tag may be sitting behind a consent wall.
+If you have implemented Google Consent Mode v2 (which every UK and EU site should have — the ICO and European DPAs expect it), your GA4 tag may be sitting behind a consent wall.
 By default, Consent Mode v2 sets analytics_storage to 'denied'.
 Until a user explicitly grants consent, GA4 tags fire in a "cookieless" mode that sends far less data.

 To test this: